 Master your weather walk.
 There are several ways to test out the ground before proceeding with your normal gait.
 When you go outside for the first time of the day, it’s best to slide your shoe on the approaching walkway or step, before you take a full-on step forward.
 Once you’ve tested the terrain, you will have a better idea of what you’re up against and you may need to continue with a flat-footed penguin shuffle if the area is icy.
 By taking short steps and walking flat-footed, you will be able to have control over your balance, preventing a slip and fall.
 Be sure to keep your head up and walk with caution.
 Try your best to only walk along areas that have a layer of salt on them, to add extra protection from a fall.
 Also, keep your hands out of your pockets and available to help break your fall should you lose your balance and fall.

 Proceed with caution when getting out of a vehicle.
 Whether you are the driver or the passenger, when it’s time to step out of a vehicle, it’s best to step down and not out.
 When you step out and away from a vehicle, you are risking your center of balance and will be more likely to fall.
 Instead, try placing both feet on the ground, and keep your feet flat, as you grab onto the door frame for support as you stand up beside the vehicle.
-This works for stepping off of a curb as well.
+Unfortunately, we recently represented a woman who was seriously injured when she slipped on black ice as she stepped out of her car.
+This works for stepping off a curb as well.
 Be sure to never land heel-first, as you are setting yourself up for a backward fall.

 It’s important to never jump to conclusions when it comes to the expected seasons of weather.
 Just because we are well into March and technically at the start of spring, does not mean that you have to throw your winter weather caution to the wind.
 Weather hazards are more about the temperatures and precipitation and less about the seasons.
 For ice to form, the surface of the road must be at or below 32 degrees Fahrenheit, which means that there are plenty of days of potential icy driving conditions ahead of us.